BrandiMac/space-products/doc/visibility.rst

 Once a :ref:`VisibilitySegment` has been added to a :ref:`VisibilityCalculator`, you can access the :ref:`VisibilitySegment` and configure it as shown below.
-Additional configuration options for the :ref:`VisibilitySegment` are described above.
+You may view additional configuration options for the :ref:`VisibilitySegment` in the previous section.

 .. code-block:: c++